denysdovhan/learnyoubash/exercises/variables/problem.en.md

 ### Environment variables

-Sometimes we need to declare variables which will be accessible from outside in current shell session, for other programs, script, etc. These variables are called **environment variables**.
+Sometimes we need to declare variables which will be accessible from outside in the current shell session, for other programs, script, etc. These variables are called **environment variables**.
 They are created just like local variables, but using the keyword `export` instead.

 ```bash
 export GLOBAL_VAR="I am a global variable"